We believe in —

-With a background in both communications and design, Liv intersects empathy, strategy, and visual design to empower the communities around her.
+With a background in communications, Liv intersects empathy and design strategy to impact the communities around her.

-Driven by her love for the creative process, Liv amplifies the social impact of projects through compelling visuals and inclusive user experiences.
+Driven by her love for research and thoughtful design, Liv amplifies the social impact of projects through compelling visuals and inclusive user experiences.

-She has helped to establish visual identity, national campaigns, and digital experiences for clients including the Public Service Alliance of Canada, Universities Canada, the National Centre for Truth and Reconciliation, and Emdash’s in-house brand.
+She has helped to establish visual identity, national campaigns, and digital experiences for clients including the Public Service Alliance of Canada, Mastercard Foundation, the National Centre for Truth and Reconciliation, and Emdash’s in-house brand.

-When she’s not at work, Liv freelances for social justice organizations, participates in gallery exhibits, and volunteers with The Blakeney Project, a community initiative growing food for the local food bank.
+Outside of work, Liv dedicates her time to volunteering with The Blakeney Project, a community-based initiative growing food for the local food bank.

 Shreya Jhunjhunwala she/her

 Bringing more than 10 years of experience as an entrepreneur, contract consultant, and professional communications specialist, Shreya is passionate about strategic communications.

 She approaches her work with insight, intention, and supportive inquiry, helping organizations such as the National Family and Survivors Circle and Mastercard Foundation reach their target audiences.